How to Make Carolina’s Lexington BBQ Sauce

 Lexington BBQ Sauce from the Source

-Soon others followed the flavor.
-Business boomed.
-More barbecue stands sprung up, and so did debate over East vs. West.
-By the mid-1950s, when Herbert “Sam” Ketcham started his family in north Davidson County, Lexington style reigned supreme in the Piedmont.
+By the mid-1950s, when my wife’s maternal grandfather, Herbert “Sam” Ketcham planted his family in north Davidson County, Lexington style reigned supreme in the Piedmont.
+Sam operated businesses in Davidson County for decades.
 And as his life partner of 62 years, Velvie “Memaw” Ketcham, managed the family home, she collected all the best local recipes.

 A Gift of Lexington BBQ